 The provider should ensure that the pre-school children are adequately insured against injury while attending the service.

-If you need further information about the standards and regulation of childcare services for pre-school children you should contact your local HSE pre-school officer or inspection team at your Local Health Office.
-Information about the HSE pre-school inspection services is available on the HSE website.
+If you need further information about the standards and regulation of childcare services for pre-school children you should contact the early years/pre-school inspector.

 Parents seeking information on local childcare services and other issues relating to the care of young children should contact their local City/County Childcare Committees (CCC).